 Experiment with contrasting colors.

 This idea of contrasting colors can be helpful when you’re planning a shoot, particularly in a studio setting where you have control over everything.
 In this situation, you can easily choose a color palette for the background and subject.
 By choosing contrasting colors, you’ll have a higher chance of getting striking colors.
+Check out these additional tips for using complementary colors in photography from our friends at Adorama.

 Include more white, black, or gray in your image.